capillariesio/capillaries/doc/qna.md

 5. Python formulas. (a) Need a strategy to mitigate potential security threats introduced by py_calc.
 SELinux/AppArmor? (b) Consider generic lambda functions?

-6. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and RabbitMQ offerings.
-Update 2025: version 1.1.25 works with Amazon RabbitMQ broker and Amazon Keyspaces.
+6. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and message queue offerings.
+Update 2025: version 1.1.25 works with Amazon RabbitMQ AMQP 0.9.1 broker and Amazon Keyspaces.
+Update 2025: Capillaries 1.2 drops support for AMQP 0.9.1 and adds support for AMQP 1.0.

 7. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
 Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partitioning key field).
 Update March 2024: done, see [distinct_table](./glossary.md#distinct_table) node.